 If you’re looking for a way to make the jump from community college to a four-year university, look no further than the Associate Degree for Transfer (ADT).
 ADT degrees are offered at all California Community Colleges and provide a clear pathway to various four-year universities.
 In this blog post, we’ll explain an ADT degree and highlight some of the benefits of earning one.
 We’ll also examine how ADTs can help you save money on your higher education expenses.

-Associate Degree for Transfer (ADT) Explained
+1 What Is Associate Degree for Transfer (ADT)?

 What is an ADT Degree?